rancher/terraform-aws-access/README.md

   If you would like to terminate TLS on your server this module can generate a real Let's encrypt certificate for you.
   This is done using the `cert_use_strategy` argument, it is set to 'skip' by default, but if you set it to `create` it will create a new certificate for you.
 It saves the cert in an IAM object and then use that as the source of truth for the cert.

-- Manage external access

-  You can now add ingress from external addresses by cidr and port.
-  This will generate security group rules with 'from' and 'to' having the port number specified.
-  The input is a map of port to list of CIDRs, eg. `{"443" = ["1.1.1.1/32","2.2.2.2/32"], "6443" = ["3.3.3.3/24"]}`.

-- BREAKING CHANGES!

-  While adding the loadbalancer and domain to this module it kinda seems like the ssh key shouldn't be included.
-  I also found a more standardized approach to how to skip or select modules.
-  When adding a load balancer I discovered that subnets will need to be tied to availability zones.
-  I also found that it was easier to combine the subnet input to something more complex, but should be easy enough to figure out
-  1. No longer managing ssh keys with this module!
-  2. The <name>-use-strategy variables now determine how modules are used (create, skip, or select)
-  3. Subnets inputs needed to change to incorporate high availability With this is a massive change in the interface, this is a major break from the previous version, but I believe necessary for its growth.

 ## AWS Access